iamlab-cmu/franka-interface/docs/install.rst

      fakeroot make -jN deb-pkg

 12. This will take some time so grab a coffee and wait until it finishes.
+If you run into errors with certificates, I followed instructions `here <https://unix.stackexchange.com/questions/293642/attempting-to-compile-kernel-yields-a-certification-error/294116#294116>`_. and `here <https://stackoverflow.com/questions/61657707/btf-tmp-vmlinux-btf-pahole-pahole-is-not-available>`_.

 13. Now, we want to install the new ``.deb`` packages, but not ones with ``dbg`` in the file name::